Siabell/Libreria-Numeros-Complejos/README.md

 - Tensor Product of Matrix/Vector
 - Eigen Values of a Matrix

+## Classical to Quantum

+Representing a (weighted) graph with n vertex as an adjacency matrix.
+The matrix will tell the dynamic of the system ( How it change ).
+These weights describe the probability of our marble moving from one vertex to another in one time click.
+The state (vector) of the system will tell us the probabilities of being on each vertex.
+This library implements the following operations:

+- Calculate the state before n "clicks" of a system giving the adjacency matrix, the initial state vector and a number n that represent the number of "clicks".
+- Plots the probabilities of a state vector
+- calculates the probability of a state vector

+Also simulates the experiment of:

+- The marble experiments with Boolean coefficient
+- Classic probabilistic three-slit experiment
+- Quantum multiple-slit experiment.

 ## Getting Started

  In order to use this project, first clone this repository or download the project.